 Creating a Vision and Establishing Goals is Important for Project Leadership

 Groups are formed to complete a project or solve a problem.
 Creating and communicating a vision for the group is step one in a successful leadership role.
 To create a positive work atmosphere, a group manager must be able to explain the project and convey its importance to the broader company or organizational goals.
 If a group doesn’t know where it’s headed, or what it is trying to accomplish, it’s not going to cooperate or follow your lead.
 A leader must understand and convey information clearly.

 Best practice is to confirm that group members understand what’s expected and involved.
 Assure everyone you are willing to answer questions and listen to concerns.
 Delivering positive group project results depends on a leader motivating everyone to work together towards a common, fully understood goal.

 A good leader gets to know the group members and understand their abilities and strengths.
 Assigning tasks and deadlines, whether through executive decision or by asking for volunteers, should be accomplished within a positive atmosphere.
 Being available and asking for feedback about expectations can prevent misunderstandings and missed deadlines.

-A leader who presents an open and flexible attitude will get honest feedback.
+A leader who presents an open and flexible attitude will get honest project leadership feedback.
 Changing deadlines or assignments to better fit individual member’s availability and capabilities can ensure member cooperation and accountability.

 Thoughtful, Appropriate Oversite